 There are multiple methodological parameters that require close consideration when planning a card sorting study to support user-centered design.
-One overarching constraint is the current stage in the design process.
+One overarching constraint is the current stage in the map symbol design process.
 When applied to Cartography, card sorting can be used as both a pre-design method prior to constructing the symbol set or a post-design method following symbol set construction (Paul, 2008).
-This follows closely to the distinction between generative and evaluative usability studies introduced by Nielsen (2004)1.
+This follows closely to the distinction between generative and evaluative usability studies introduced by Nielsen (2004).
 In generative card sorting, the investigators do not know the participants' classification of the information space and wish to reveal it.
 Conversely, in evaluative card sorting, the investigators have an existing classification and wish to assess it.
-Therefore, generative variants should be applied during pre-design and evaluative variants should be applied during post-design.
+Therefore, generative variants should be applied during predesign and evaluative variants should be applied during post-design.

 There are at least two important methodological parameters of card sorting that determine if the results will be generative or evaluative (or a blend of the two): the guidelines given to participants for sorting the cards into categories and the contents of the cards being sorted; each is considered in the following sub-sections.
 Table 1 provides an overview of the more common category-card combinations and the nature of the results likely to be obtained by each combination when applied for map symbol design.
-Once the goals of the card sorting study are established, this framework can be used to prescribe the experimental design.
-See Hannah (2005) for a review of other methodological parameters for the card sorting method.
+Once the goals of the card sorting study are established, the Table 1 framework can be used to prescribe the experimental design.
+Although only one case study is presented in the following sections to demonstrate the utility of the Table 1 framework, this table was assembled by leveraging insights from over a dozen formal and informal card sorting studies completed at the Penn State GeoVISTA Center.
+Hannah (2005) provides a review of other methodological parameters for the card sorting method not addressed by the Table 1 framework.

-1 While Nielsen (2004) introduced this distinction for usability methods generally, he only explicitly considered generative card sorting in his essay.
+&lt;sup>1 While Nielsen (2004) introduced this distinction for usability methods generally, he only explicitly considered generative card sorting in his essay.

-Table 1: A framework for determining the methodological parameters of a card sorting study when applied to inform design of a map symbol set.
+Table 1.
+A framework for determining the methodological parameters of a card sorting study when applied to inform design of a map symbol set.

-3.1 Parameter #1: Guidelines Given to Participants for Sorting the Cards into Categories
+3.1.
+Parameter #1: Guidelines Given to Participants for Sorting the Cards into Categories

 Guidelines given to participants for sorting cards into categories generally fall into one of two types: open sorting and closed sorting (Spencer, 2009).
 In an open sort, participants are allowed to create their own categories as they complete the sort; they may or may not be constrained in the total number of categories they can create.
 Open sorts are generative in that they elucidate the sorting criterion and categories when both are unknown; therefore, it is more appropriate to administer open sorts during pre-design (Wood and Wood, 2008).
 Open sorts often produce a wider variety of results than closed sorts.
-This can be a double-edged sword, as it makes category analysis and reconciliation more difficult, but also offers multiple, competing sorting criteria and category sets for follow up examination.
+This can be a double-edged sword, as it makes category analysis and reconciliation more difficult (see Klippel et al., 2011, for a discussion of new visual analytics tools that support complex investigation of sorting results), but also offers multiple, competing sorting criteria and category sets for follow up examination.